 Frequently Asked Questions

-If you don't see the answer to your question below, please feel free to reach out to Lisa S. Dael, Online and Outreach Programs Coordinator, for assistance.
+If you don't see the answer to your question below, please feel free to reach out to Lisa S. Dael, Assistant Director, Online and Outreach Programs, for assistance.

 To access classes on Blackboard Learn from a computer, your system must meet these minimums.
 Please note that you must have Administrator access to your computer to install programs and use Blackboard Learn.
 Public or loaned (work or business) computers often do not allow file downloads or plugin installations and thus may not work with Blackboard Learn.